Residual Multiplicative Filter Networks for Multiscale Reconstruction: Cryo-EM 3D Reconstruction

 \textbf{Image Formation Model.} Based on a simplified model \cite{kirkland}, the protein structure is represented as a function $V: \mathbb{R}^{3} \to \mathbb{R}_{\ge 0}$, which maps points in 3D space to non-negative real values, expressing the Coulomb potential induced by the atoms.
 Images $\{I_i\}_{i=1}^{n}$ are captured with a transmission electron microscope which are 2D orthogonal projections of randomly oriented potential maps.
 Each image $I_i$ has a corresponding latent pose (orientation) $R_i \in SO(3)$ representing the 3D rotation of the molecule in the image.
 In practice, to ensure sufficient contrast, the microscope is defocused when images are captured, resulting in a point-spread function (PSF) $g_i$.
 To minimize radiation damage to delicate biological molecules, samples are exposed to low dosages of electrons resulting notoriously noisy images.
 Taken together, the image formation model can be expressed as

 where the projection is, by convention, assumed to be along the $z$-direction after rotation, $\star$ corresponds to convolution and $\epsilon$ is Gaussian noise \cite{cryosparc, cryodrgn2}.
 The PSF can be estimated in a preprocessing step and is assumed here to be known; for more details see \cite{ctf}.
+(A more detailed formulation for cryoEM reconstruction is given in Appendix \ref{sup_cryoem}.)

 \textbf{3D Reconstruction Problem.} The goal of a cryo-EM experiment is to estimate the unknown 3D potential map of the biomolecule present in the observed images $\{I_i\}_{i=1}^n$.
 This task has some intrinsic challenges.
 First, the images are extremely noisy (see Fig.~\ref{fig:imgs}).
 Second, the ground-truth poses are typically unknown, or only a rough estimate is available, so it is not possible to perform 3D reconstruction using the forward model of Eq.~\ref{eq:formation} directly.
 Previous work \cite{cryoai, cryodrgn2, cryoposenet} estimate pose parameters during reconstruction with various techniques including amortized inference, variational bounds or direct marginalization.
 Here we use a stochastic gradient-based method, which optimizes the representation of the 3D structure $V$, parameterized by our proposed residual MFN, together with the unknown pose variables $\{R_i\}_{i=1}^n$.
-The loss function is the squared error between the observed image $I_i$ and that generated by the model, i.e., $\mathcal{L} = \sum_{x, y} \left(I_i(x, y) - I_i^{*}(x, y)\right)^2$ where $I_i^*(x,y)$ is given above in Eq.\ \ref{eq:formation}.
-More details on pose parameterization and optimization are given in the supplementary section.
+The loss function is the squared error between the observed image $I_i$ and that generated by the model, i.e.,